svandelaarschot/Toxicify/Assets/ReadMe.md

 Auto-ignore toxic players to never see them again.

-⚔️ Created by Alvarín-Silvermoon (EU)
+⚔️ Created by Alvarín-Silvermoon - v2025